 Gulf Islands National Seashore (Florida) | FORT BARRANCAS AREA

 Your vehicle is subject to search, so leave your guns and illegal drugs at home.
-Though not asked for it here, I have been asked for a vehicle insurance card and registration when entering other military bases, so be sure to have these with you as well.
+Though I was not asked for proof of automobile insurance and vehicle registration when I visited the fort, I have been asked for these documents when entering other military bases, so be sure to have these with you as well.

 The National Park Service manages two 19th century military forts, Fort Barrancas and Advanced Redoubt.
 The park also includes two short hiking trails, a small picnic area, and a visitor center.
 There is no beach access.